 • Foremost, we provide an opportunity for anyone to “jam ” with musicians in a lower-key setting.
 The opportunity to: “write a school blues” composition on the spot.

-• The ensemble continues to reach new audiences, hopefully inspiring future American Blues and Jazz.
+• The ensemble continues to reach new audiences, inspiring youth with our American Blues, Rock & Roll, and Jazz.

 In 1984, Bassist/Composer/Vocalist Howard Rich created Saturday Night Bath Band.
 The unique name refers to the fact that a hundred years ago, many country folks had no indoor plumbing —and even many city-dwellers lacked hot water heaters.
 So families had to boil water to take baths on Saturday night, in order to be fresh for church on Sunday morning.
 We share this bit of history to provide a context for the music we play—for contemporary youth who may never have witnessed a live professional band in action before.
 Saturday Night Bath’s cultural performances began with local art festivals, highlighted by opening the Olympics Arts Festival.
 Concerts for the City of Los Angeles Department of Cultural Affairs started in 1987.
 During this early period, the Saturday Night Bath youth ensemble performed in municipal centers such as Barnsdall and McGroarty Art Centers, as well as now-famous clubs of the era like Hop Sing’s, Madam Wong’s and Club 88.
 Saturday Night Bath Concert Fund received federal non-profit status as a 501(c)(3) in 1993, with the ID number 95-4441563.